joseluis3228/one-to-one-js-sample/readme.md

-# Sightcall JavaScript API examples
+# Sightcall JavaScript One To One Sample

 This is an example of a bare-bones sightcall installation